AutomatedIT/presentations/minikube_demo.md

 kubectl --namespace kube-system get pods

-# Helm Charts - look at the list of available Charts, deploy a couple
+# Helm Charts - look at the list of available Charts, then deploy a couple
 -show:

 https://github.com/helm/charts